falcaop/OnlineStore/README.md

   npm i
   ```
   5.
-  - Load the database from the file _testdbarchive_ using the command mongorestore
+  - If you wish to use the test database, load it from the file _testdbarchive_ using the command mongorestore
   ```bash
   mongorestore --archive="testdbarchive"
   ```